Sir-Teo/pstat-174-final-project/README.md

 The mean is just 0.25 which is very close to 0.

-Now we plot out a QQ Plot for the Residues
+Now we plot out a QQ Plot for the residuals

 ``` r
 qqnorm(model1_res,main= "Normal Q-Q Plot for Model 1")